-In relation to a State which has two or more systems of law or sets of rules applicable to different categories of persons in respect of the property consequences of registered partnerships, any reference to the law of such a State shall be construed as referring to the system of law or set of rules determined by the rules in force in that State.
-In the absence of such rules, the system of law or the set of rules with which the partners have the closest connection shall apply.
+In relation to a State which has two or more systems of law or sets of rules applicable to different categories of persons in respect of matrimonial property regimes, any reference to the law of such a State shall be construed as referring to the system of law or set of rules determined by the rules in force in that State.
+In the absence of such rules, the system of law or the set of rules with which the spouses have the closest connection shall apply.